fishes text index | photo index

 Features:

 To about 23cm long.
-Body long, cylindrical.
-Lower jaw elongated and spike-like with a bright white tip that seems to glow in the water.
-It has a prominent dark line along the centre of the lower jaw.
+Body long, cylindrica silvery.
+Lower jaw elongated with a narrow sharp point.
+The tip is bright white that seems to glow in the water.
+It has a prominent dark line along the centre of the lower jaw so it does appear to have a stripe on its 'nose'.
+Upper jaw very short.
+Tail fin is not forked.

 Links